knpuniversity/symfony/knpu/extra-doctrine-collections/by-reference-adder-remover.md

 Ok, hit update!
 Hmm, it *looked* successful... but it still didn't actually work.
 And that's expected!
-We just setup a cool little system where the form component calls our adder and remover methods to update the `studiedGenuses`.
+We just setup a cool little system where the form component calls our adder and remover methods to update the `studiedGenuses` property.
 But... this hasn't really changed anything: we're still not setting the *owning* side of the relationship.

 But, we're just *one* small step from doing that.